Early College: Cybersecurity

 Businesses and governments are at risk for security breaches, network outages, and viruses that threaten computers and data.
 An evolving and fast-changing industry, cybersecurity professionals are in demand by businesses and organizations both small and large.

 Starting in the ninth grade, students will be engaged in college-preparation coursework.
 In 10th grade, students will begin participating in classes with their Early College cohort, a small group of college-bound high school students with the same focus on cybersecurity.
-They will attend the Applied and Research Lab (ARL) to take a hybrid Career and Research and Development course, in which students will identify their aptitudes and abilities, and apply that knowledge to career and college exploration.
+They will attend the Applications and Research Labpratory (ARL) to take a hybrid Career and Research and Development course, in which students will identify their aptitudes and abilities, and apply that knowledge to career and college exploration.

 In the 11th grade, students will begin taking a few college courses taught by Howard Community College professors at the ARL.
 By their senior year, students will enrolled in almost of their courses at Howard Community College, and transportation will be provided to and from HCC.
 All college courses will simultaneously apply to students’ high school graduation requirements.